 Screen Potential Tenants Carefully

-Screening tenants is a crucial step in renting out your property in the Bay Area.
+Screening renters is a crucial step in renting out your house in the Bay Area.
 You want to attract tenants to your house who will be reliable and responsible, pay rent on time, and respect the property.

 To do this, you should conduct background checks, verify employment and income, and ask for references from previous landlords.
 In addition, landlords should also have a consistent screening process in place that complies with local and state laws regarding tenant screening.